-We consider the issue as a key audit matter due to inherent estimation uncertainty in forecasting future cash flows which form the basis for the assessment of recoverability and significant management judgement involved in determination of the recoverable amount. assessment of appropriateness of key inputs used and assumptions applied in forming the discounted cash flows' models, such as estimated revenue and profitability growth, by comparing them to historical results and critically challenging the forecasted amounts.
+for the assessment of recoverability and significant management judgement involved in determination of the recoverable amount. assessment of appropriateness of key inputs used and assumptions applied in forming the discounted cash flows' models, such as estimated revenue and profitability growth, by comparing them to historical results and critically challenging the forecasted amounts.

-We involved our own valuation specialists to assist us in evaluating the appropriateness of the weighted-average cost of capital (discount rate), CAPEX in post-projection period, long-term growth rate, length of the projection period.
+We involved our own valuation specialists to assist us in evaluating the appropriateness of the weighted-average cost of capital (discount rate), assessment of the methodology applied in discounted cash flows' models and general reasonableness of the key inputs for the models, such as EBITDA margin and CAPEX in post-projection period.